joshbirnholz/Magic-Booster-Pack-Generator/README.md

 ### GET /box/:set

-Generates a number of booster box for a given set.
+Generates a box of booster packs for a given set.

 |Parameter|Type|Optional|Details|
 |---|---|---|---|